PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 Peer Reviewed Publications

 “Ritual Architectures: Doorless and Makeshift Boundaries in Faulkner’s Slave Quarters.”
-Chapter.
+Essay.
 Faulkner and Slavery.
 Faulkner and Yoknapatawpha Series.
 University of Mississippi Press.
 Forthcoming 2020.

 “Woolf and Zitkala-Sa: Subjectivity and Nationalism.”
 Article.
 Virginia Woolf Miscellany.
 Winter 2018.
 Special Issue on Woolf and Indigenous Literatures.